radiantone/pyfi-private/diary.md

 - Scheduled dispatcher jobs now obtain their own session and objects
 - Individual processor scaling tests work
 - Agent only restarts the worker for the changed processor
-- Database change events showing up in browser, but seems to have redundant duplicates
+- Database change events showing up in browser, but seems to have redundant duplicates FIXED

 ## Aug 7, 2022

 - Re-writes of agent.py and worker.py to remove stale object references
 - Scheduler should read lock tables when making changes
-- There is a deadlock between scheduler and agent after 2 scaling events
+- There is a deadlock between scheduler and agent after 2 scaling events FIXED
-- BUG: Agent kills proc3 and proc1 workers when it should only scale one
+- BUG: Agent kills proc3 and proc1 workers when it should only scale one FIXED

 ## Aug 6, 2022